Pirates send 3B Ke'Bryan Hayes to Reds for reliever Taylor Rogers, a prospect and cash

 Stafura, 20, was a second-round pick by Cincinnati in 2023.
 He is hitting .262 with four home runs and 48 RBIs in 88 games with Class A Daytona this season.

-When the Pirates made a long-term investment in Hayes three years ago, both sides viewed Hayes as one of the cornerstones the franchise could rebuild around as it tried to hit reset under general manager Ben Cherington.

-Instead, Pittsburgh largely has spent the decade running in place.
-The high-water mark for Hayes came in 2023, when he had career highs in home runs (15), RBIs (61), doubles (31) and triples (7), while becoming one of the best defenders at his position.
+Hayes finished sixth in NL Rookie of the Year voting in 2020 and appeared to hit full stride in 2023, when he had career highs in home runs (15), RBIs (61), doubles (31) and triples (7), while becoming one of the best defenders at his position.

-Back injuries limited him to 96 games last season and while Hayes has been a fixture in the lineup this season, he's been unable to be a difference-maker at the plate.
+Back injuries limited him to 96 games last season and while Hayes has been a fixture in the lineup this year, he's been unable to be a difference-maker at the plate.

 AP MLB: https://apnews.com/MLB